 In a 16-bit output interface where Y and Cr/Cb are delivered via separate data buses, the AV code is over the whole 16 bits.
-The SD_DUP_AV bit allows the user to replicate the AV codes on both busses, so the full AV sequence can be found on the Y bus as well as on the Cr/Cb bus.
-See Figure 18.
+The SD_DUP_AV bit allows the user to replicate the AV codes on both busses, so the full AV sequence can be found on the Y bus and on the Cr/Cb bus.
+See Figure 19.

-When SD_DUP_AV is 0 (default), the AV codes are in single fashion (to suit 8-bit interleaved data output).
+When SD_DUP_AV is 0 (default), the AV codes are in single fashion (for 8-bit interleaved data output).